Code-Institute-Submissions/devgithubs-experia/README.md

 |                           28 | Site Owner     | Edit/update a review                                      | Review a particular experience                                                                              |   |   |
 |                           29 | Site Owner     | Delete a review                                           | Delete a review that may be offensive or against the terms of the site                                      |   |   |

-### Project scope

-For the project to succeed in accomplishing it's objectives, a clear rule set must be established to keep the project on track.
-Mostly these objectives and features are tied in with the user stories and their goals.

-- #### Define the project
-  - Connect objectives with creative strategies
-- #### Project tasks
-  - Preparing the build
-  - Information Architecture - database design
-  - Feature driven development
-- #### Review
-  - Get feedback on design ideas and feature list
-- #### Build
-  - Commence build
-  - Continiously review

 ### Project Structure